Update 11 April 2024 – Legislation has been amended

 Individuals or companies must apply for the appropriate licence before undertaking any exploration, preliminary survey or production of petroleum or geothermal energy.

-A petroleum, geothermal or gas storage exploration licence (PEL, GEL or GSEL) authorises the licensee to carry out in the licence area exploratory operations for regulated resources, and operations to establish the nature and extent of a discovery and the feasibility of production.
+A petroleum, geothermal, gas storage or regulated substance exploration licence (PEL, GEL, GSEL or RSEL) authorises the licensee to carry out in the licence area exploratory operations for regulated resources, and operations to establish the nature and extent of a discovery and the feasibility of production.

 An exploration licence may be granted for one or more separate areas however, the total licence area cannot exceed:

-• 10,000 km2 in the case of a petroleum exploration licence;
+• 10,000 km2 in the case of a petroleum exploration or regulated substance licence;

 • 3,000 km2 in the case of a geothermal exploration licence;